 The story of Machrihanish since 1879 has in large part been one of a coastal and golfing resort.
 By 1906 it was so popular with visitors that an existing light railway was upgraded to carry passengers between Machrihanish and Campbeltown.
 This allowed Machrihanish to take advantage of Campbeltown's many steamer connections with destinations right across the Firth of Clyde and in the Western Isles.
 The railway ceased operations in 1932, but by now Machrihanish was well established.
-The largest hotel in the village, the Ugadale Arms Hotel, was built in 1898 and in more recent times became the Machrihanish Hotel.
-In 2008 it was undergoing a complete redevelopment into golfing apartments.
+The largest hotel in the village, the Ugadale Arms Hotel, was built in 1898 and later became the Machrihanish Hotel before being redeveloped into golfing apartments.
+(Continues below image...)

 At the west end of Machrihanish a series of low green buildings, close to the old lifeboat station, mark the location of Stirling University's Marine Environmental Research Station.
 Just beyond it is the Machrihanish Seabird and Wildlife Observatory, which is open to visitors.

 Which makes it a little ironic that some of the most recent development in the area has also been to do with the production of energy, though in a very different and more sustainable way.
 In 2002 the Danish company Vestas opened a plant next to the airfield at Machrihanish to build wind turbines.
-And as you look north to Kintyre from Machrihanish you can see some of the many windfarms that now populate the inaccessible upland interior of the peninsula.
+The plant has since changed ownership, but remains in production.
+As you look north to Kintyre from Machrihanish you can see some of the many windfarms that now populate the inaccessible upland interior of the peninsula.